trinsic-id/v2-sdk/docs/java/index.md

-# The Trinsic Java SDK
+# The Trinsic Java / Kotlin SDK

-The Trinsic Java SDK makes it easy to interact with the Trinsic API from any Java application.
+The Trinsic Java / Kotlin SDK makes it easy to interact with the Trinsic API from any Java (or Kotlin) application.
 The most recent version of the package is found on the [Github Release](https://github.com/trinsic-id/sdk/releases).
 You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/tree/main/java).

 ## Installation
 1. Add the `urlFile` code shown below to your `build.gradle`.